tlm-solutions/documentation/src/chapter_user_api.md

 ## Listing Users

-Can only called by admin
+Can only be called by a admin

 **Request**